YahavMarom/shortest-st/README.md

 ## The Algorithm
 We are given a graph in an adjacency list representation, and we're also given query access to it: using the degree(u) function, which returns the degree of vertex u, and using neighbor(u, i), which returns the i-th edge of vertex u.
+(For the directed case, we must have an inneighbor/outneighbor.)

 Given a source vertex and a target vertex, we're asked to find the shortest s-t path.
 The main measure of complexity will be query complexity.